mcpherrinm/traceroute/README.md

 ICMP replies, I'll need a raw socket, which Rust doesn't have standard library support for, so I'll write a little wrapper library around the Linux Socket functions.

+TODO:  This previously used raw sockets to receive, but we can do better than that.
+Instead of a raw socket, we can use setsockopt with `IP_RECVERR` to get errors.
+Then we can use the CMSG apis to get the ICMP results.

+TODO:  With `PROT_ICMP`, we can send ICMP echo unpriv.
+This may be permitted where UDP is not.  https://lwn.net/Articles/443051/

 Sending some packets